 But I found it’s not always necessary to reach such high traffic numbers to hit big sales numbers.

-The best part about a blogging strategy built around building an email list and launching products is that you can make a significant income with minimal traffic.
+The best part about a blog strategy built around building an email list and launching products is that you can make a significant income with minimal traffic.

 I used to think that you need 100,000 visitors minimum to make decent revenue on your blog.